rsnpj/notes-site/notes/Year_2/Software_Engineering/Measurement_and_Evaluation/Introduction.md

 # Why are metrics important

-- For any software project, metrics an provide the means of control, to monitor how well our estimated values for such attributes as size, quality, dependencies etc. match the actual values that we measure
+-   For any software project, metrics provide the means of control, to monitor how well our estimated values for such attributes as size, quality, dependencies etc. match the actual values that we measure

 -   In turn, making estimates also requires that we use such measures, because ultimately we need to determine how much effort a project needs and what levels of skill, and when it might be delivered

 # Complexity

 -   Complexity is not an attribute in itself so must have a clear context of what attributes, or set of attributes we are referring to

 -   Complexity is a property of attributes such as control flow, information flow, coupling etc

 -   Therefore need some idea of what threshold value will be used to determine that something is considered as being complex.